jpwahle/cs-insights-crawler/README.md

 The filters ignore casing, but otherwise it has to be an exact match.
 In the NLP Scholar dataset nearly all authors are saved like `<lastname>, <firstname>`.

-`--author <name>` selects only the papers where the author is in the list of authors.
+`--author <name>` selects the papers where the author is in the list of authors.

-`--fauthor <name>` selects only the papers where the author is the first author.
+`--fauthor <name>` selects the papers where the author is the first author.

 Example: `cli count 10 --author "manning, christopher"` will count all words from papers Christopher Manning worked on.